ImadYamane/mad_app/README.md

 ## Check Out the Source ##

-1. to clone this Git repository, use the following command:
+1. To clone this Git repository, use the following command:

             clone git@gitlab.webdev.wlw.de:webdevs/mad_profiler.git